The Divisional Round of NFL live stream action is here, and so the NFL Playoffs are getting closer to Super Bowl 2022.

 Thanks to multiple streaming options, you have a wide array of ways to watch these NFL games.
 We've got everything you need to stream this NFL season from a phone, laptop, set-top box or anything in-between.
+And, to get ready for the big game, be sure to check out our cord-cutter's guide to Super Bowl 2022.

 The methods for watching NFL games change often as the league signs new contracts and streaming services change their policies, so we're always updating this guide with the latest broadcast info, as well as the current week's schedule.

 With so many good games, you're probably looking for a way to catch the action online.
-Here are the best ways to live stream NFL games.
+Here are the best ways to live stream NFL playoff games.

 How to watch NFL live streams with a VPN